michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 all_reports <- data.frame() # create an empty dataframe

 for (i in 1:length(all_reports_to_read_in)) { # a for-loop to read in all reports

-  # reading in the i-th report into variable "rep"
+  # reading in the i-th report into variable "rep":
   rep <- read_xls(path = paste0("reports/", all_reports_to_read_in[i]))

   all_reports <- rbind(all_reports, rep) # binding together the reports rowwise
 }